Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 1. Chronic inflammation: "inflammaging"

-As we age, our bodies tend to maintain low-grade inflammation, which is subtle but constant.
+As we age, our bodies tend to maintain a low-grade inflammation that is subtle but constant.
 This phenomenon is called inflammaging.
-Unlike acute inflammation (useful for healing a wound or fighting an infection), this chronic inflammation sets in silently and accelerates tissue breakdown.
+Unlike acute inflammation (which is useful for healing a wound or fighting an infection), this chronic inflammation develops silently and accelerates tissue degradation.

 "Chronic low-grade inflammation represents one of the fundamental mechanisms of accelerated aging, impacting all physiological systems."